brookemstevens/brooke-stevens-portfolio/README.md

 #

-**Email sentiment analysis project 📧**
+**Predicting sleep efficiency using linear regression 🌙**

-- In this project, I built a BERT-powered Python flask app designed for individuals with cognitive disabilities
+- In this project, I built a linear regression model to predict sleep efficiency

+  - The **code** folder contains my R markdown code

-  - The **templates** folder contains the HTML code for the home and results pages of the app
+  - The **data** folder contains the sleep efficiency data set I used

-  - `app.py` contains the Python code for the flask app

-  - The **demo** folder contains a demo video and screenshots of the app
+  - The PDF file contains the output of the code

-  - Our team's poster presentation is also included

 #